VforVitorio/Sign2Calc/docs/GESTURE_GUIDE.md

 ## Why this approach

 This gesture system prioritizes reliability and accessibility by using a small set of highly distinctive hand shapes that are easy to detect and hard to confuse.

+**MediaPipe Detection Optimization:** Through testing, these specific gestures (fist, index, two fingers, palm, thumb up, pinky only, shaka, and middle finger) were found to be the most reliably detected by MediaPipe's hand landmark detection system.
+They provide clear finger position patterns that minimize false positives and confusion between gestures.

 By relying on a single hand, we avoid occlusion issues while keeping interactions simple and natural.
 The incremental entry pattern scales to any number without adding complexity, and the straightforward gestures work well for users with varying levels of hand mobility, making the calculator genuinely more inclusive.